Best No-Code AI Automation Platforms in 2024: Full Review

 4. Microsoft Power Platform AI Builder

 AI Builder is part of Microsoft’s Power Platform, designed for automating business processes and building intelligent apps.
-It integrates seamlessly with other Power Platform components like Power Apps and Power Automate.
+It integrates with other Power Platform components like Power Apps and Power Automate.

 Key Features:

-- Prebuilt AI Models: Leverage pre-trained models for tasks like text recognition, sentiment analysis, and business card reading.
+- Prebuilt AI Models: pre-trained models for tasks like text recognition, sentiment analysis, and business card reading.

 - Custom AI Models: Train custom models tailored to specific business needs.